-The cap on variable pay of €20,000 significantly constrains the Group's ability to structure and position senior role holder's compensation packages competitively against the market.
-This causes significant risk for the Group for the recruitment and retention of senior high calibre employees with appropriate skills and also constrains our ability to create a strong link between their individual behaviour and their compensation outcomes.
+While this change was a significant step on the road to remuneration normalisation and was very welcome, this new cap on variable pay of €20,000 significantly constrains the Group's ability to structure and position senior role holders compensation packages competitively against the market.
+This causes significant risk to the Group for the recruitment and retention of high calibre employees with appropriate skills and affects the Group's ability to tie individuals' behaviours to compensation outcomes.

-The Group maintains an ongoing dialogue with the Department of Finance in relation to the remaining remuneration restrictions and if these were to be lifted, the Group would consider these changes and seek shareholder approval to update the existing remuneration policy, as appropriate, including the possible introduction of a market competitive variable pay scheme for Executive Directors.
+The Group maintains an ongoing dialogue with the Department of Finance in this regard and if the remaining restrictions were to be lifted, the Group would consider these changes and seek shareholder approval to update the existing remuneration policy as appropriate, including the possible introduction of a market competitive variable pay scheme for Executive Directors.